Department of Health Promotion

 - 2006, M.A. in Spanish Language and Culture, Arizona State University

-- Crafting innovative research projects involving community-based and indigenous research methods to address health disparities of mind, body and spirit.
+- Practicing community-based and Indigenous research methods to address health disparities of mind, body and spirit

-- Working in collaboration with interdisciplinary colleagues and longstanding community-based relationships to explore the following:
+- Working in collaboration with interdisciplinary colleagues and community to explore the following:

 - Medical Humanities